orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 ---

 Also the difficulty selection after hitting start a new run in the same way.
 (1) place it in com.orbitmines.minecraft.spigot.servers.fog (2) It is the creator/owner, permadeath is per-player so others can still keep playing.
-Allow people to keep spectating the runs if they wish as gamemode spectator (Alsoa dd an item for that to join other worlds as spectator from a list of online players or a command like /world <PLAYER>)
+Allow people to keep spectating the runs if they wish as gamemode spectator (Alsoa dd an item for that to join other worlds as spectator from a list of online players or a command like /world [PLAYER], selecting their active run).
+(3)No do proper cave-scoring I want the base situated above a

 ---